PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

 <p>"Live in Every Mote of Sunlight"
 <ul>
   <li>Aura is lit by a sky full of suns and glowing motes of amber light.
 There is no true night in Aura, the closest is a burnt orange sky and the colour of amber light.
 Aura is a circular mobius strip, a double sided loop around a massive wobbling mass of amber light.</li>
   <li>A place of golden and picturesque dawns, vast brass trees that grow crystalline fruit.
 Globules of liquid light fill the sky called amber lights, the most well known feature of Aura.
-Life in Aura is often considered exhausting and busy by those not used to its intense pace.</li>
+Life in Aura is often considered exhausting and busy by those not used to its intense pace.
+Inhabitants of Aura are conditionally immortal, living for as long as they can maintain their Glow.
+Each individual's glow manifests somewhat differently though it is most commonly a tongue of fire that flickers above their head.
+This light grows when the individual experiences something new or inspiring.
+As long as this glow is bright the individual will live.
+This often encourages its inhabitants to greater and greater heights of artistic endeavor and experience, consuming new and bizarre foods, attempting more and more dangerous or fool hardy activities.</li>
   <li>Aura trades in thin golden coins called Motes</li>
   <li>Native Inhabitants: Sol Bats, Guild Bees</li>
   <li>Capital City: Halcyon